yeti-platform/yeti/doc/_build/html/_sources/objects.rst.txt

 Yeti objects
 ============

-Yeti relies on several objects, bla bla bla.
+Yeti relies on several objects, which are defined here.

 Observables
 -----------